-What sets Turner recumbent bikes apart from the others?
+What sets Turner’s recumbent bikes apart from the others?

 Fashions in bikes come and go, but Turner is committed to certain design philosophies in all of our bikes with an emphasis on durability and ergonomics.
 Here are some highlights:

-While always committed to providing high-perfomance, short wheelbase models, Turner has also been carefully researching ways to bring a practical, high-performance, long wheelbase design to the market.
+While always committed to providing high-performance, short-wheelbase models, Turner has also been carefully researching ways to bring a practical, high-performance, long-wheelbase design to the market.

 Long wheelbases have always provided the most comfortable ride, especially for long excursions.
 But they have been plagued with the problem of too large a turning radius.
 They often require two-lane turns in city streets, particularly in models with over-the-seat steering.